Nordic Battlegroup

 The Nordic Battlegroup (NBG) is one of eighteen European Union battlegroups.
 It consists of around 2,500 soldiers including officers, with manpower contributed from the seven participating Northern European countries, Sweden, Finland, Norway, Ireland, Estonia, Latvia, and Lithuania.
 The military strategic command of the force is done in cooperation with any of the suitable five Operation Headquarters framework nations at the time for deployment.
-Denmark opted out of the Common Security and Defence Policy of the EU, hence all battlegroups.
+Before 2022, Denmark opted out of the Common Security and Defence Policy of the EU, hence all battlegroups.
 Norway has negotiated an opt-in to participate, even though it is not an EU member state.
 Sweden, Finland and Norway have planned to form a joint battlegroup.

 Alert periods

 2008

 The unit was ready for operations between January 2008 and June 2008.